Call Us 01782 753 960

 3. All clinical staff will have a lateral flow test before each clinic list starts and will only continue working if this is negative.

-4. We will encourage you to attend a remote consultation (details can be found here) to reduce patient contact and ensure most patient visits are for active treatment.
+4. We will encourage you to attend a remote consultation to reduce patient contact and ensure most patient visits are for active treatment.

 We appreciate that these add an extra degree of inconvenience to you however we are absolutely certain that these extra safety measures are vital to protect everyone and not contribute to further community spread of this new variant of the virus.
 We are confident that with these measures in place, even with the new variant running rampant through society, visits to our clinics will be safe for everyone.